Luas Finglas is the next extension of the Luas Green Line, running from Broombridge to Charlestown through Tolka Valley and Finglas village.

 Luas Finglas will contain all of the accessibility features associated with Luas and will be fully accessible to people with a mobility impairment – wheelchair and pushchair users, the elderly – as well as to those with a hearing or visual impairment.

-The proposed route, approximately 70% of which will be in grass track, commences at the existing Broombridge Luas stop and travels north crossing the Royal Canal and Maynooth rail line over a new bridge.
+The proposed route, approximately 70% of which will be in grass track, begins at the existing Broombridge Luas stop and travels north crossing the Royal Canal and Maynooth rail line over a new bridge.

 From there, the line proceeds north to Ballyboggan Road alongside the Dublin Industrial Estate.